 If you enjoyed our previous feature in which we directed you over to the free mp3 offered by the boys from Turnpike Glow, you will be pleased to hear that their EP is out right now – it was released on Monday 11th, in fact.
-However, you can give it a cheeky little listen right now, over on the This is Fake DIY page.
+However, you can give it a cheeky little listen right now, over on the DIY page.

 The EP is titled ‘Inflatable Optimism’, with a cheerful piece of cover art that features some orange fish floating amongst blue reeds.
 There are four tracks available, titled respectively ‘No More Dancing’, ’1986′, ‘Marie’, and ‘The Turn, the Pike, and the Glow’. ’1986′ was the free download that we alerted you to before, so it may be rather familiar to regular readers.
 It is still rather catchy and certainly dominates the EP – ‘No More Dancing’ is disappointingly forgettable, but ‘Marie’ picks it up a little and ‘The Turn, the Pike, and the Glow’ shows some promise.
 They could perhaps benefit from turning the volume up a little bit, but as far as early offerings go it is definitely nothing to be ashamed of.